 Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.
 Additionally, I may get commissions for purchases made through other affiliate links in this post.

 - Let customers know early.
-Make several announcements on social media and your website about your vacation beginning several weeks before you leave.
+Make several announcements on social media, your website, or your shop about your vacation beginning several weeks before you leave.

 - Be specific.
 Be specific about the details of your vacation.
 I’m not talking where you are going.
 Instead, include what dates you’ll be gone, when (and if) you’ll be accepting orders while you are gone, whether or not you will you be keeping up with emails or issues that arise, or if you will be offline and completely unreachable.

 - Schedule social media ahead of time.
-Keep up with your social media messages while you are away.
+Keep up with your social media content while you are away.
 Schedule either with each network or use a third party service.

 - Set up autoresponders.
 Set up messages to instantly reply to customers on social media and email who may message while you are away.
 Promptly return any messages when you arrive home.

 - Have a sale.
 Hosting a sale either immediately before you leave or immediately when you return can help offset having your business closed.

 - Share some pictures.
 Sharing a few vacation pictures while you are gone, reminds customers that you are gone.
 As a bonus, it helps customers put a face to your business.

 How Do I Handle a Vacation From My Etsy Shop

 If you sell on Etsy, read this article on 3 methods for closing your Etsy shop.